Article by Bob Estrin

 You can see the same type of pattern.

 1. Large order with no effort on their part to list the photograph sizes wanted.
 Also large quantity of the same images.
-I have never had an order this size without talking with the customer about the project the artwork is for.
-If it seems to good to be true, be more cautious.
+I have never had an order for this size without talking with the customer about the project the artwork is for.
+If it seems too good to be true, be more cautious.

 3. They accessed my website from Nigeria, not Australia according to my web statistics.
 Just because they say they are from one country, that does not mean that they are not from another country.
 These are bad people and yes they lie.
-Once you mail an expensive check for the shipping cost to the fake shipping company, which goes really to them, you are out your money.
+Once you mail an expensive check for the shipping cost to the fake shipping company, which goes really to them, you are out of your money.
 They do not even need to receive your art for the scam to be profitable to them.

 4. The time between my initial email response and the actual order was only a few hours.
 In all of my past large orders, the customers took much more time to order and then asks me to send them a detailed listing of the order with prices so that they can write up a purchase order.
 The customer would then send me a more formal purchase order on the companies letterhead for my records.